-The Johns Hopkins Translational ImmunoEngineering (JH-TIE) BTRC will be the first BTRC focused on the development of tools and methods for the advancement of immunoengineering.
+The Johns Hopkins Translational ImmunoEngineering (JH-TIE) is part of the National Centers for Biomedical Imaging and Bioengineering (NCBIB) network and the first to focus on the development of tools and methods for the advancement of immunoengineering.
 The tools and technology developed by JH-TIE will catalyze advances in the research of cellular engineering technologies to specifically modulate the immune system in an antigen-specific fashion with broad applications to human health.
 The program will serve as a hub and interface between bioengineers, immunologists, material scientists, and bioscientists, promoting new collaborations, providing training for scientists at the graduate and post-graduate levels, and maximizing the potential of immunoengineering and engineered cellular therapies.

 Research in Immunology and Immunoengineering has created exciting scientific advances that will revolutionize many fields including cancer, infectious disease, autoimmunity, and immunetolerance, among others.
 These advances will lead directly to new treatments and enhance the efficacy of existing and emerging therapeutics and devices.
 Immunoengineering has the potential to profoundly impact fundamental bioscience, translational research, and human health.